lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 ##############################

 *Welcome to Data Management*.
-This page will help you get the necessary accounts.
+This page will give you an overview of the accounts you'll have as a member of DM.

+Some things you can set up yourself, but many accounts require action by your manager.
+We've given them a handy :ref:`onboarding-tcam-checklist` at the bottom.

 .. _getting-started-lsst-account: